Dr. Jennifer Chen, MD | Cardiology in New York, NY | Healthline FindCare

 Frequently Asked Questions

-Dr. Chen accepts Aetna, Anthem and Blue Cross Blue Shield, and other major insurance plans.
+Dr. Chen accepts Aetna, Blue Cross Blue Shield and Cigna, and other major insurance plans.
 Please call ahead to confirm all accepted insurance plans.

 Dr. Chen has indicated that they do offer telehealth services.
 Please call the provider’s office at for more information.